Type I and Type II ErrorsIn Exercises 25–28, provide statements t... | Channels for Pearson+

 1

-Understand the context: The problem involves hypothesis testing, where we are given a claim about the proportion of people who write with their left hand (p = 0.1).
-We need to identify the Type I and Type II errors associated with this claim.
+Step 1: Understand the claim.
+The claim states that the proportion of drivers who make angry gestures is greater than 0.25.
+Symbolically, this can be written as H₁: p > 0.25, where p represents the true proportion of drivers who make angry gestures.

-Define the null and alternative hypotheses: The null hypothesis (H₀) is that the proportion of people who write with their left hand is equal to 0.1 (H₀: p = 0.1).
-The alternative hypothesis (H₁) is that the proportion of people who write with their left hand is not equal to 0.1 (H₁: p ≠ 0.1).
+Step 2: Define the null hypothesis.
+The null hypothesis (H₀) is the opposite of the claim.
+It states that the proportion of drivers who make angry gestures is less than or equal to 0.25.
+Symbolically, H₀: p ≤ 0.25.

-Recall the definition of a Type I error: A Type I error occurs when the null hypothesis (H₀) is true, but we incorrectly reject it.
-In this case, a Type I error would mean concluding that the proportion of left-handed people is not 0.1 when, in fact, it is 0.1.
+Step 3: Define a Type I error.
+A Type I error occurs when the null hypothesis is rejected even though it is true.
+In this context, a Type I error would mean concluding that the proportion of drivers who make angry gestures is greater than 0.25 (accepting H₁) when in reality, it is less than or equal to 0.25.

-Recall the definition of a Type II error: A Type II error occurs when the null hypothesis (H₀) is false, but we fail to reject it.
-In this case, a Type II error would mean failing to conclude that the proportion of left-handed people is not 0.1 when, in fact, it is different from 0.1.
+Step 4: Define a Type II error.
+A Type II error occurs when the null hypothesis is not rejected even though it is false.
+In this context, a Type II error would mean failing to conclude that the proportion of drivers who make angry gestures is greater than 0.25 (failing to accept H₁) when in reality, it is greater than 0.25.

-Summarize the errors: A Type I error corresponds to rejecting H₀ (p = 0.1) when it is true, and a Type II error corresponds to failing to reject H₀ (p = 0.1) when it is false.

 Verified video answer for a similar problem: